| BETH HARTIG |

 After studying and practicing Yoga for 4 years, I returned to India in 2014 with the intention of deepening my practice further, becoming a qualified yoga teacher and learning ‘real’ yoga in its beautiful home land.
 I completed a 200 hour multi-style course with Trimurti Yoga, which enables me to teach Ashtanga, Sivananda, Hatha, Vinyasa and Yin Yoga.

-In 2017, I returned to India again to complete my advanced 300 hours yoga teacher training course titled Yin & Yang and the 5 elements.
+In 2017, I returned to India again to complete my advanced 300 hours yoga teacher training course, again with Trimurti Yoga titled Yin & Yang and the 5 elements.
 In this course I deepened my knowledge of Yin yoga and Traditional Chinese Medicine (TCM) as well as the 5 elements of Ayurveda and how we can work with them in our yoga practice.
+I have developed ‘Five Elements’ Yoga Retreats which will start in 2018, with hope to share some of the valuable tools that I have learnt on this course.

-I mainly teach Hatha and Yin yoga styles now, and usually create Yin and Yang classes so my students can experience the benefits of both.
-I share the tools that have led me to live a happier and more fulfilled life, in a way that is accessible to EVERYBODY, whether you are a complete beginner, young or old, male or female, or consider yourself to be unfit.
+In June 2014, Hartig Yoga was born!
+It is my aim to share the tools with you that have led me to live a happier and more fulfilled life, but in a way that is accessible to EVERYBODY, whether you are a complete beginner, young or old, male or female, or consider yourself to be unfit.

 ‘My aim is to show how accessible yoga is.
 ANYBODY can do yoga, as long as you have a body, and you can breathe!
 That is really all that you need.
 It’s not about how flexible you are, or about getting your leg over your head.
 It’s about feeling and exploring your body, developing awareness and coming back to the present moment’